 In Python, in addition to handling built-in exceptions, we can also define our own custom exceptions.

-These exceptions must inherit from the base class Exception
+To create a custom exception, it must inherit from the base class Exception

-, or one of its subclasses.
+(or one of its subclasses).

 Defining Custom Exceptions